Tipping in Mexico: Who to Tip & How Much

 The national currency in Mexico is the Mexican peso, denoted with a dollar sign ($).
 This undoubtedly leads to a brief moment of panic the first time you withdraw cash in Mexico.
 Rest assured, the amount you see on the screen is in pesos, not dollars.

 There are a lot of opinions out there on the internet about whether it’s better to carry US dollars or pesos in Mexico.
-As far as I’m concerned, the official currency is pesos, so it makes sense to carry pesos.
+As far as I’m concerned, the official currency is pesos, so it makes sense to carry them.

-The word for ATM in Spanish is cajero.
+The word for ATM in Spanish is “cajero.”
 If you need to ask where an ATM is, say: Dónde está un cajero?

-As you’re about to learn, there are a lot of people in Mexico who will be expecting tips from you.
-Be sure to carry small bills and change at all times.
+As you’re about to learn, there are many people in Mexico who will be expecting tips from you.

 Seriously.
-I know it’s annoying to have a bag of change in your purse all the time but trust me, you’ll be glad to have it when the time comes.
+I know it’s annoying to have a bag of change in your purse all the time, but trust me, you’ll be glad to have it when the time comes.

 Related Reading: Money in Mexico: Tips for Using ATMs, Exchanging Money, and More!